Greek Yogurt Pizza Dough

 • Preheat the oven to 475°F. Line a standard a large baking sheet with parchment paper if making 12 mini pizzas or line a round baking pan with parchment paper for one round pie.

-• In a large bowl, whisk together the flour, salt and baking powder.
-Add the yogurt and mix together with a wooden spoon until all the ingredients are well combined.
+• In a large bowl, add the self-rising flour and yogurt and mix together with a wooden spoon until all the ingredients are well combined.

 • Transfer the dough to a lightly floured surface and knead by hand for 6-8 minutes until the dough feels smooth, but some bumps are ok.
 Makes about a 1-pound dough ball.